Nazym-MU/quantum/Concepts/Time evolution/Schrödinger Equation (Time-Independent).md

 **Definition:** Eigenvalue equation for the Hamiltonian operator.
 Determines energy eigenstates.
 $$\hat{H}\ket{E_n} = E_n\ket{E_n}$$
-- Relationship to Time-Dependent Form when Ĥ is time-independent and ψ is an energy eigenstate [[(14)]].
+- Relationship to Time-Dependent Form when Ĥ is time-independent and ψ is an energy eigenstate.
 It just finds the special states (energy eigenstates), when time evolution is just a phase factor.
 ## Purpose
 - Finds allowed energy levels E_n
 - Finds corresponding [[Stationary States]] |E_n⟩